-Part E is specific to sprayline irrigation systems.
+Part D is specific to solid-set irrigation systems.
 It makes recommendations for planning and conducting assessments and reporting on the performance of irrigation systems and their management.
 Its focus is on key performance indicators that are common with the New Zealand Piped Irrigation Systems Design Standards.